campfireunion/docs/docs/1.0/flipside/references/characters/stand-ins.md

 > Note: A stand-in will be created for each user present who is in character at the time.
 Invisible users will not appear as stand-ins.

 To erase all of the stand-ins, press the **Clear** button that appears under **Pose** when stand-ins are present.
-Flipside Studio will ask you to confirm that you want to erase them before doing so.
+Flipside will ask you to confirm that you want to erase them before doing so.

 You can also go into the Props menu and move or remove individual stand-ins just like ordinary props.